 Which person in your church would you rather have disappear? (fill in initials)

-If such and such a member (fill in initials) emigrated to the USA would you be excited?
+If such and such a member (fill in initials) emigrated to another country would you be excited?

-B.
+B. He found an enemy

 Once upon a time 2 most unlikely people met.
 One was a beaten up Jew, the other a good Samaritan.